Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

     based on the description of a version of the CPE.

+### The CrayEnv partition

+The ``CrayEnv`` partition is a hidden partition used to trigger cross-installation of software in the ``CrayEnv`` stack.
+This is done via a separate hidden partition as we need a way to avoid loading modules that will not be visible in that stack.

+This partition had only modules in the corresponding ``Infrastructure`` tree in the module system.
+To make EasyBuild available, we symlink in that directory to the EasyBuild subdirectory in the ``common`` partition of the same ``LUMI/yy.mm`` software stack.

 ### Where do we set the default modules?

   * Style modifiers: LMOD/modulerc.lua (central moduler.lua file)